 As CESA operates as a not for profit, the EHFs are set by CESA based on budgeting of fee revenue and Program expenses, and may be adjusted from time to time to maintain the not for profit model.
-On October 1, 2018 CESA lowered fees across many of its categories due largely to lower operating costs from operational efficiencies, and cost savings from implementing proven marketing and communication strategies.
-There is always an effort to avoid or minimize cross-subsidization between product categories, and as such, not all categories were lowered, and nor were all those lowered by the same percentage or value.
 EHFs may continue to be adjusted in the future to address surpluses or deficits, however all fees are used for program purposes.